the-lay/ulauncher-spotify-api/README.md

 --------------------------
 Ulauncher does not support extension's `requirements.txt`, although [it's in the roadmap](https://github.com/Ulauncher/Ulauncher/issues/273).

-For now, you have to manually install dependencies listed in the requirements file on your systems Python installation (or the one ulauncher uses).
-This is the command to install the current requirements:
+On the first run, the extension will try to install requirements automatically.
+In case that fails, please install it manually:

-`pip3 install -e git+git://github.com/plamere/spotipy@004df7b#egg=spotipy`
+`pip3 install -r requirements.txt`

 Next, you have to add the extension to the ulauncher: open Preferences, press Add extension and enter the link to this
 repository: `https://github.com/the-lay/ulauncher-spotify-api`.